Competitions

 The Children's jury of the Children's and Youth Film Competition

-Adam Dadirkh
+Adam Breitkopf

 The Youth jury of the Children's and Youth Film Competition